tqian/diagnosis-based-on-two-pairs-of-tests/README.md

 # Diagnosis Algorithm Repository

 A lightweight R implementation of a diagnosis algorithm based on paired positive test results (Test A and Test B).
-This repository includes example data, the core function implementation, visualization scripts, and a suite of tests for edge and missing-case scenarios.
+This repository includes example data, the core function implementation, visualization scripts, an alternative SQL-based implementation, and a suite of tests for edge and missing-case scenarios.

 ## Repository Structure

 ```
 ├── example data and function use.R       # Example dataset and algorithm implementation
 ├── visualize data set.R                 # Visualization of test dates and diagnoses
 ├── testing - edge cases.R               # Edge-case tests for boundary conditions
 ├── testing - missing cases.R            # Tests for scenarios with insufficient data
+├── alternative implementation using SQL.R  # Runs the SQL-based diagnosis and compares to R output
 ├── doc_logic.png                        # Flowchart of the diagnostic logic
 ├── doc_algorithm.png                    # Diagram of the algorithm implementation
 └── README.md                            # This documentation
 ```

 ## Prerequisites